s7evinkelevra/Agent-Model/readme.md

   - Generally: Importance of introgression?
   - Is paratope the correct name for the MHC peptide binding domain (PBD)?
   - Peptidome is mostly unique to the specific pathogen -> can the peptidome of a pathogen be represented as a single point in epitope space?
-  - Is the mutation rate per organism or per allele?
-  - NFDS assumes much shorter generation time/higher mutation rates for the coevolution -> generation time as parameter

 [Lighten]:https://www.nature.com/articles/s41467-017-01183-2